DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/fundamentals/keys.md

 You can call *AddSigningCredential* multiple times if you want to register more than one signing key.
 Another extension method called *AddValidationKey* can be called to register public keys, that should be accepted for token validation.

+{{% notice note %}}
+A signing key registered with *AddSigningCredential* will take precedence over any keys created by the automatic key management feature.
+{{% /notice %}}

 ## Disabling automatic key management
 The automatic key management feature can be disabled by setting the *Enabled* flag to *false* on the the [*IdentityServerOptions*]({{< ref "/reference/options#key-management" >}}), e.g.: